.png)

 Where Avlu Sits in Istanbul's Modern Turkish Dining Scene

 Istanbul's Michelin-recognised Modern Turkish tier has consolidated at the leading end around a group of ₺₺₺₺ operations: Turk Fatih Tutak with two stars, and one-star addresses including Mikla and Neolokal.
-Avlu operates one price tier below that cohort, carrying Michelin Plate recognition in both 2024 and 2025 rather than a star, which in practice means the Guide acknowledges the kitchen's quality without placing it in the starred competitive set.
+Avlu operates one price tier below that cohort, with Michelin Plate recognition in both 2024 and 2025 rather than a star.
 For a visitor trying to map the city's offer, that distinction is useful: Avlu delivers Michelin-acknowledged cooking in a historic setting at a price point that the starred addresses don't attempt.
 It occupies a gap rather than competing directly with the ₺₺₺₺ operations nearby.

 Comparison with peers like Aila or Foxy Nişantaşı further illustrates the range across Istanbul's current modern dining options.
 The city's better restaurants are no longer clustered around a single model; different formats, price points, and neighbourhood contexts now define distinct sub-categories within what might broadly be called contemporary Turkish cooking.